 • Rooms with permanent fixtures.
-Underfloor heating systems installed in bathrooms with permanent fixtures mean smaller floor area is fitted with heating.
+Underfloor heating systems installed in bathrooms with permanent fixtures mean a smaller floor area is fitted with heating.
 This will affect the heat output; hence, as much of the floor area should be covered with underfloor heating.

 These factors should be discussed accordingly by the contractor you hire to install heated floors.
 Making sure to cover all these elements will not only maximize the heat output but guarantee an efficient system worth the investment.

 Are heated floors a worthy investment?

 If heated floors are such a great addition to any home, then why aren’t all homes investing in it?
 Cost is a primary consideration for homeowners who are looking into the option of adding heated floors.
 If you already have a central heating system.
-On the average, heated floors will set you back around $4 to $6 per square meter of flooring.
+On average, heated floors will set you back around $4 to $6 per square meter of flooring.
 Add to this the cost of installation and flooring retrofit.

 If budget is a consideration, you can look into the option of having heated floors in certain areas of the home.
 For example, heated floors are best for bedrooms, bathrooms, and kitchens.
 Small spaces fitted with underfloor heating will not cost much and it will also not amount to a high increase in energy bills.
 You can think of it as a small slice of luxury in your home.